Sex in Your 40s: 13 Things You Should Know

 There’s an upside to the decline in hormone levels over this decade: Men over 40 find themselves lasting longer than they did in the past.
 “As men age, they are often better able to delay orgasm,” Landes says.
 “They can slow down and enjoy the experience more fully in a more connected way.”
 They also tend to make fewer of the 25 little sex mistakes you don’t even know you’re making.

-You may need to break out the lube—or the estrogen cream
+You may want to break out the lube or a fun CBD oil

 Blame hormones for the fact that sex gets a whole lot drier after 40.
 “Fluctuating estrogen levels and irregular menstrual periods can bring discomfort,” Landes says.
 “The vaginal walls start to become thinner, more easily irritated, more likely to bleed or tear.”
 The cure?
-Invest in lube—and some doctors will recommend estrogen cream applied to the area to help with dryness.
+Invest in lube.
+Some great CBD oils with botanical aphrodisiacs are also available—be sure to choose one with all-natural ingredients specially designed for the intimate area.

 You may be at greater risk for STDs